Visualizing Deep Neural Networks with Topographic Activation Maps: Methods

 \subsubsection{Co-Activation Graph}

-The co-activation graph approach follows the idea of layouting a graph structure in which nodes and edges represent neurons and their activation similarity, respectively.
-We first compute the pairwise Cosine similarity of neurons according to their \ac{NAP} values.
-We then create a graph with one node corresponding to each neuron.
-For each of the $7.5\%$ most similar pairs of neurons, we draw an edge between the corresponding nodes in the graph.
-We empirically choose the distance threshold based on the connectedness of the graphs for several \ac{MLP} models and layers.
-The resulting graph can have separated subsets of nodes, which leads to large gaps in the layout.
-To avoid these gaps, we further ensure that the entire graph is connected.
-To this end, we first identify all maximal subsets of nodes where a path exists between all nodes, called connected components.
-Then, we link each smaller connected component to the largest one by drawing an edge between the most similar pair of neurons out of the two components.
-Finally, we layout the connected graph with the force-directed Fruchterman Reingold algorithm \cite{fruchterman1991graph} from the NetworkX package \cite{schult2008exploring}.
-From the obtained graph, we use the node coordinates as the topographic layout of the neurons.
-For brevity, we refer to the co-activation graph technique as the ``graph'' method.
+Further, we use a layouting method that considers the most similar pairs of neurons but not their exact similarity values.
+To this end, we first compute the pairwise Cosine similarity of neurons according to their \ac{NAP} values.
+We then create a graph with nodes representing the neurons.
+For the $7.5\%$ most similar pairs of neurons (threshold empirically chosen), we draw an edge between the corresponding nodes.
+We further ensure that the entire graph is connected.
+To this end, we identify all connected components and link each smaller connected component to the largest via their most similar pair of neurons.
+Finally, we layout the connected graph with the Fruchterman Reingold algorithm \cite{fruchterman1991graph} from the NetworkX package \cite{schult2008exploring} and use the node coordinates as the topographic layout of the neurons.
+For brevity, we refer to this technique as the ``graph'' method.